UKPLab/emnlp2017-bilstm-cnn-crf/README.md

 # BiLSTM-CNN-CRF Implementation for Sequence Tagging

-In the following repository you can find an BiLSTM-CRF implementation used for Sequence Tagging, e.g. POS-tagging, Chunking, or Named Entity Recognition.
-The implementation is based on Keras 2.1.5 and can be run with Tensorflow (1.7.0) as backend.
+This repository contains a BiLSTM-CRF implementation that used for NLP Sequence Tagging (for example POS-tagging, Chunking, or Named Entity Recognition).
+The implementation is based on Keras 2.1.5 and can be run with Tensorflow 1.7.0 as backend.
 It was optimized for Python 3.5 / 3.6.
 It does **not work** with Python 2.7.

 The architecture is described in our papers:
  - [Reporting Score Distributions Makes a Difference: Performance Study of LSTM-networks for Sequence Tagging](https://arxiv.org/abs/1707.09861)
  - [Optimal Hyperparameters for Deep LSTM-Networks for Sequence Labeling Tasks](https://arxiv.org/abs/1707.06799).

-The hyperparameters of this network can be easily configured, so that you can re-run the proposed system by [Huang et al., Bidirectional LSTM-CRF Models for Sequence Tagging](https://arxiv.org/abs/1508.01991), [Ma and Hovy, End-to-end Sequence Labeling via Bi-directional LSTM-CNNs-CRF](https://arxiv.org/abs/1603.01354) and [Lample et al, Neural Architectures for Named Entity Recognition](https://arxiv.org/abs/1603.01360).
+The implementation is **highly configurable**, so you can tune the different hyperparameters easily.
+You can use it for **Single Task Learning** as well as different options for **Multi-Task Learning**.
+You can also use it for **Multilingual Learning** by using multilingual word embeddings.

+This code can be used to run the systems proposed in the following papers:
+* [Huang et al., Bidirectional LSTM-CRF Models for Sequence Tagging](https://arxiv.org/abs/1508.01991) - You can choose between a softmax and a CRF classifier
+* [Ma and Hovy, End-to-end Sequence Labeling via Bi-directional LSTM-CNNs-CRF](https://arxiv.org/abs/1603.01354) - Character based word representations using CNNs is achieved by setting the parameter `charEmbeddings` to `CNN`
+* [Lample et al, Neural Architectures for Named Entity Recognition](https://arxiv.org/abs/1603.01360) - Character based word representations using LSTMs is achieved by setting the parameter `charEmbeddings` to `LSTM`
+* [Sogard, Goldberg: Deep multi-task learning with low level tasks supervised at lower layers](http://anthology.aclweb.org/P16-2038) - Train multiple task and supervise them on different levels.

-The implementation was optimized for **performance** using a smart shuffeling of the trainings data to group sentences with same length together.
-This increases the training speed by multiple factors in comparison to the implementations by Ma or Lample.
+The implementation was optimized for **speed**: By grouping sentences with the same lengths together, this implementation is multiple factors faster than the systems by Ma et al. or Lample et al.

-The training of the network is simple and can easily be extended to new datasets and languages.
-For example, see [Train_POS.py](Train_POS.py).
+The training of the network is simple and the neural network can easily be trained on new datasets.
+For an example, see [Train_POS.py](Train_POS.py).

-Pretrained models can be stored and loaded for inference.
+Trained models can be **stored** and **loaded** for inference.
 Simply execute `python RunModel.py models/modelname.h5 input.txt`.
 Pretrained-models for some sequence tagging task using this LSTM-CRF implementations are provided in [Pretrained Models](docs/Pretrained_Models.md).

 This implementation can be used for **Multi-Task Learning**, i.e. learning simultanously several task with non-overlapping datasets.
 The file [Train_MultiTask.py](Train_MultiTask.py) depicts an example, how the LSTM-CRF network can be used to learn POS-tagging and Chunking simultaneously.
-The number of tasks is not limited.
-Tasks can be supervised at the same level or at different output level, for example, to re-implement the approach by [Sogaard and Goldberg, Deep multi-task learning with low level tasks supervised at lower layers](http://anthology.aclweb.org/P16-2038).
+The number of tasks are not limited.
+Tasks can be supervised at the same level or at different output level.

 # Citation